-Toronto’s renowned museums, incredible theatres, wide-ranging music festivals, pop ups, public installations and underground art scene inspires travellers and locals alike – all year round.
-Here are 10 inspiring reasons to visit soon – from the mainstream to the underground.
+Toronto’s renowned museums, incredible theatres, wide-ranging music festivals, pop-ups, public installations and underground art scene inspire travellers and locals alike – all year round.
+Here are ten inspiring reasons to visit soon – from the mainstream to the underground.

-1. Experience the magic of Cirque du Soleil’s legendary Alegria
+1. Experience the magic of Cirque du Soleil’s KURIOS, Cabinet of Curiosities

 Born and bred in Canada, Cirque du Soleil has flourished into the largest theatrical producer in the world.
-From September 12 to December 1, 2019, Cirque returns to Toronto with Alegria, one of their most famous shows – 25 years after its premier in Montreal.
+From April 14 to July 10, 2022, Cirque du Soleil returns to Toronto with KURIOS at Ontario Place.
+Get ready for “a world of curiosities to unravel” during this thrilling performance.

 2. Discover Toronto’s most intimate venues through Artery

-Back in the day, folks would often gather in someone’s home for an up-close-and-personal performance of theatre, music and more.
-Artery is bringing back that sense of intimacy and connection to art, artists and local communities by turning living rooms, backyards, rooftops and various other unique spots in the city into pop-up performance spaces.
+Back in the day, folks often gathered in someone’s home for an up-close-and-personal performance of theatre, music and more.
+Artery brings back that sense of intimacy and connection to art, artists and local communities by turning living rooms, backyards, rooftops and various other unique spots in the city into pop-up performance spaces.
 Check out a show, make new friends and experience Toronto as a local would.

 4. “Play” your part with Outside The March’s participatory Theatre